Persisting data using HiveDB in Flutter

 }

-With the previous structure, we create a single instance which we access to manage our data; the next step is to define the methods to store the data; This first method allows you to create a new record for an item or update if the ID exists:
+With the structure above, we create a single instance that we access to manage our data.
+The next step is to define the methods for storing data.
+This first method allows creating a new record for an item or updating it if the ID exists:

 Future<void> addToMyList(int id, Map<String,